 Students must be enrolled at least half-time in order to receive the Federal Direct Loans.
 Full-time enrollment is required for MASSGrant eligibility.
 A Federal Pell Grant is pro-rated for eligible students based on full-time, three-quartet-time, half-time or less than half-time enrollment.
 Only academic component credits that are applicable to degree program requirements may be included in the total number of credit hours when determining eligibility for financial aid.
-Practice hours are included in the enrollment status if students are registered for a minimum of six academic credits and the practice hours are graduation requirements.
+If a student is registered for practice hours, those hours can be used towards their enrollment status, if the student is in a minimum of six academic credits and the practice hours are required for graduation.